 Adams 12 Five Star Schools is a caring, inclusive, and engaging district which exists so the students it serves can attain the knowledge and skills necessary to pursue the future of their choosing and are equipped to navigate and thrive in our rapidly changing world.

-Our mission is to engage and inspire all students to innovate, achieve and succeed in a safe and supportive environment by ensuring high quality instruction in every classroom, every day.
+Our mission is to engage and inspire all students to innovate, achieve and succeed in a safe environment by ensuring high-quality instruction in every classroom, every day.

 Prop 108 would dedicate state income tax revenue for affordable housing programs

 The newly released results offer insights into bright spots and areas for improvement

 Back-to-school resources and information including policy changes, new delayed start time, and meal pricing.

 Competitive sports in grades 6-8 and expanded career and technical education opportunities among the new additions

 School and community resources will be on-site for students and families.
 Free backpack and school supplies for Five Star District K-12 families (while supplies last).

 USDA waivers for free school meals were not extended; Families must apply to receive benefits for the 2022-2023 school year.

 Students at FutureForward at Washington Square are building the first of five tiny homes to house young people that are aging out of the foster care system and have nowhere else to go.